schneems/rust_macro_tutorial/docs/010_create_the_trait.md

 ## 01: Create the project

-We will begin by creating two projects, one will hold our trait definition and one will hold our "derive" proc macro.
+We will begin by creating two projects: one to hold our trait definition and one to hold our "derive" proc macro.

 ```term
 :::>> $ mkdir cache_diff